khushaljethava/khushaljethava.github.io/_posts/2026-04-09-Fraud-Detection-with-Machine-Learning-Python.md

 categories: [Python]
 tags: [python, machine-learning, fraud-detection]
 image:
-  path: "/commons/Fraud Detection with Machine Learning in Python.png"
+  path: "/commons/Fraud Detection with Machine Learning in Python.webp"
   alt: "Credit card fraud detection pipeline using Random Forest, XGBoost, and SMOTE for imbalanced dataset handling in Python"
 ---

 ## The Fraud Detection Problem

 Credit card fraud accounts for billions in losses annually.
 The challenge: fraudulent transactions are rare — typically less than 1% of all transactions.
+The same class imbalance problem appears in [recommendation systems](/posts/Building-Recommendation-Systems-with-Python/) where relevant items are a tiny fraction of the catalog.
 A model that predicts "not fraud" for everything gets 99% accuracy but catches zero fraud.

 ```python
 import pandas as pd